sampolgar/NFTMaker-ios-app/readme.md

 ## background
 - [ ] Finish buildspace tutorial on minting NFT https://buildspace.so/p/mint-nft-collection
-- [ ] Change from Ethereum to Fantom

 ## iOS app
 - [ ] iOS app to take photos